 Update Nov 2018: Unfortunately this property was lost in the Woolsey Fire.
+I visited again in 2021 and here is what it looked like.

 Tucked in the same hills of Malibu that house the magical Old Place Restaurant and the massive Hindu Temple, Paramount Ranch is a unique cowboy town that was created for the movies.
 Paramount Ranch is a free park that you can drive up to and explore, even when filming is taking place, and that has everything from hiking trails and abandoned buildings to a fake train station and jail.
 It is awesome and will make the young cowboy in all of you jump for joy as you explore.
 Westworld film locations added in 2017 below.